Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 ### 4. ⚡ Power and Sensor Architecture

-This section covers the power supply, the wiring diagram created in TinkerCad, and everything related to the sensors.
+This section includes the robot's power supply, the wiring diagram created in Cirkit Designer, and everything related to the sensors that provide information to the board.

 <details>
 <summary><b>4.1 Old Power and Sensor Architecture</b></summary>